 Many resources have a human-readable name, often used for display in UI.
 This

-field must generally be called
+field should be called

-display_name, and must not have a
+display_name, and should not have a uniqueness

 If an entity has an official, formal name (such as a company name or the title

 of a book), an API may use